 |Day 3:||More spectacular walking, today in the opposite direction towards Sidmouth.
 This section of coastal path from Branscombe to Weston Mouth is gorgeous, arguably the best in all East Devon.
 You may be lucky enough to see dolphins down below, dancing in the surf, as you walk along the coast, fantastic views towards Torbay ahead.
 If you visit in May you will be in for a special treat: clouds of rare butterflies in wonderful wild flower meadows.
 Lunch is at Weston’s famous Donkey Sanctuary where there you'll enjoy meeting the residents.
 Each one enjoys a life of loving care and attention in this special place which also promotes the welfare of donkeys worldwide.
 Back in Branscombe, you curve down between two steep hills, delightful cottages adorned with hanging baskets lining your route.
 What better way to conclude than with a Devonshire cream tea at the wonderful Old Bakery!
 (7 miles, 11 km)|

-How East Devon self guided walking holiday, England makes a difference
+Responsible tourism: East Devon self guided walking holiday, England